RasaHQ/rasa/docs/api/custom-nlu-components.rst

 .. edit-link::

 You can create a custom component to perform a specific task which NLU doesn't currently offer (for example, sentiment analysis).
-Below is the specification of the :class:`rasa.nlu.components.Component` class with the methods you'll need to implement.
+Below is the specification of the :class:`rasa.nlu.components.component.Component` class with the methods you'll need to implement.

 .. note::
     There is a detailed tutorial on building custom components `here